The Chemists' Club

 The Chemists' Club is a private club in New York whose membership is open to research and industrial chemists from all areas.

 The Chemists' Club filed for incorporation on December 9, 1898.
 The Club's goal was "to promote the interests of chemists and those interested in the science and applications of chemistry", by providing academics and industrial chemists with space to meet, work, and study.
 It provided a place for members of various chemical societies to meet and mingle, including the American Chemical Society, the Society of Chemical Industry, the Verein Deutscher Chemiker, the American Electrochemical Society and the American Institute of Chemical Engineers (AIChE).
+The club is a 501(c)(3) Public Charity; in 2024 it reported total revenue of $228,482 and total assets of $58,186.

 From 1910 to the 1980s, the Club was located at 52 East 41st Street, New York City.
 Built by the architects York and Sawyer, the 41st Street building contained areas for talks, meetings, and dinners, living and laboratory spaces that could be rented by members, and a world-class chemical research library.
 The New York Times called it “absolutely unique in the world”.
 The board room was a recreation of an alchemist's laboratory.
 Sold in the 1980s, and now the Dylan Hotel, the building has been proposed as an individual landmark by the New York Landmarks Conservancy.